Wolf Gang: Performances

 Wolf Gang toured and played with some of the music industry's biggest names, including Coldplay, The Killers, Florence and the Machine, Keane, Metric, The Naked and Famous, Ellie Goulding and Miike Snow.
 They have headlined the UK twice, once to promote their debut album and the second as the headline act for the influential NME Radar Tour in late 2011.
 They have also both headlined and supported tours in Europe and North America.
 They played in Australia as part of Parklife Festival in 2010, and have performed their own sold out shows in New Zealand.
 Their latest tour of the US in October 2012 began with a sold out show at the prestigious Troubadour venue in LA, and ended up with a sold out show in Austin, Texas.
-Other notable shows include;

-Two sold out headline shows at London's White Heat night.

-Supporting The Naked and Famous as part of the NME Awards in February 2011, and subsequent support on their UK and German tour.
+The band supported The Naked and Famous as part of the NME Awards in February 2011, and subsequent support on their UK and German tour.

-Supporting Editors on 26 March 2011 at the Royal Albert Hall in aid of the Teenage Cancer Trust.
+They supported Editors on 26 March 2011 at the Royal Albert Hall in aid of the Teenage Cancer Trust.

-Supporting The Killers for Hard Rock Calling, in June 2011 at London's Hyde Park.

-Supporting Scissor Sisters at the Olympia Theatre in June 2011 at Arthur's Day Music Festival, in Dublin.